-The Board carries out a comprehensive assessment of the Board and its committees every second year.
-By way of a questionnaire, directors (other than the Chair and the CEO) are asked to rate the effectiveness of the Board and each committee ("Board Effectiveness Assessment").
-In the following year, directors are asked to complete a mini questionnaire setting out certain targeted questions regarding Board effectiveness.
-As an alternative to the mini questionnaire, the Corporate Governance & Nominating Committee may ask management to prepare a report setting out how it has addressed certain areas of concern identified in the Board Effectiveness Assessment.
+The Board carries out an assessment of the Board and its committees every year.
+Directors (other than the CEO) are asked to rate the effectiveness of the Board and each committee of the Board by way of a comprehensive questionnaire and, in alternate years, a mini questionnaire with certain targeted questions (the "Board Effectiveness Assessment").
 The Board Effectiveness Assessment is conducted confidentially.
-The Chair of the Corporate Governance & Nominating Committee reviews the individual assessments and discusses any low rankings given by a director with the applicable director.
+The Chair of the Corporate Governance & Nominating Committee reviews the individual assessments and discusses any low rankings or commentary given by a director with the applicable director.
 The Corporate Governance & Nominating Committee discusses the collated results of the Board Effectiveness Assessment and reports those results to the Board.